garrison0/philterms/posts/intension-and-extension.md

 ---
 The **intension** of a \[term](...) is its meaning.
 The intension of the word "snake" is whatever "snake" means, which may include, beside properties of snakes, like "reptile", "vertebrate", etc., qualities or properties typically *associated* with snakes, such as:

-* the spooky sound of a rattlesnake's rattle
+* the sound of a rattlesnake's rattle
 * sliminess
 * deceitfulness